- Collaborative across systems

 Our Purpose: Build emotional well-being through strong foundations across the lifespan of a child.

-Why We Meet: The Executive Council is a dedicated group of advocates for children who are passionate about achieving mental health equity by supporting systems that address root cause.
+Why We Meet: The Collective Impact Council is a dedicated group of advocates for children who are passionate about achieving mental health equity by supporting systems that address root cause.

 Below are some of the specific topics we are looking at to understand the current state of children’s mental health and well-being: